jeromeetienne/notes.jetienne.com/_posts/2011-07-17-gowiththeflow.js-async-flow-control-with-a-zen-touch.md

 ---
 layout: post
 published: true
-title: Flow.js - async flow control micro library for node and browser
+title: GoWithTheFlow.js - async flow control with a zen touch - for node and browser
 ---

-Flow.js is a javascript asynchronous flow-control micro library which works **in node.js and in browser**.
+GoWithTheFlow.js is a javascript asynchronous flow-control micro library which works **in node.js and in browser**.
 It allow to control how your asynchronous code is executed, sequentially or in parallel.
 Flow() is only 30lines.